Top Day Trips from Denver, Colorado for Outdoor Adventures

 Breckenridge, CO

-As you head west out of Denver, up into the mountains, you’ll make your way through iconic ski resort destination towns including Vail, Aspen, and Breckenridge.
+As you head west out of Denver, up into the mountains, you’ll make your way through some of Colorado's most popular ski towns including Vail, and Breckenridge.

-While Breckenridge is known for its world-class skiing, they are also wonderful places to visit in the summer and fall.
+While Breckenridge is known for its world-class skiing, it’s also a wonderful place to visit in the summer and fall.
 In the off-season, Breckenridge visitors will enjoy opportunities for downhill mountain biking, hiking and sightseeing gondola rides.
-Additionally, you’ll find giant woodland trolls, boutique shopping and delicious restaurants.
+Additionally, you’ll find boutique shopping and delicious restaurants.

-When possible, I recommend taking the scenic route back to Denver via Highways 9 and 285.
-This route will take you up over the Continental Divide as well as through Fairplay, CO - the real life town of South Park.
+We took the scenic route back to Denver via Highways 9 and 285 and I’d recommend it if you have the time.
+This route will take you up over the Continental Divide as well as through Fairplay, CO — the real-life town of South Park.
+If you want to extend the day further, Cottonwood Hot Springs is a frequently recommended detour.

 Tour or DIY?